SimonaH91/Codecademy_WebDev-Study-Group_2025/README.md

 1. Copy the `/template/` folder.

-2. Paste it into the `/members/` folder.
+2. Paste it into the correct study group in the `/members/` folder.

 3. Rename the folder to your name in the format `First_Last`.